alcarruth/frontend-p4-website-optimization/README.md

 This project requires the following programs to build from scratch:

- - bash
  - node.js
  - [yui-compressor](http://yui.github.io/yuicompressor/)
  - [imageMagick](http://www.imagemagick.org/script/index.php)
  - [graphicsmagick](http://www.graphicsmagick.org/)
  - gulp

-Assuming that you have bash and node already, the others are easily installed.
+Assuming that you have node already, the others are easily installed.

 On Linux, this can be done as follows: